 Some therapists do not believe that ESAs are effective in treating mental or emotional disorders and will, therefore, be unlikely to issue you the letter you are seeking.
 Other mental health professionals have been taken advantage of by individuals who simply want their pet to live with them or to take them on an airplane and do not have a mental health condition.
 If you seek out a therapist and immediately ask for an ESA certificate, you may be put into this category and rejected.
 If you want to ask for an ESA letter in person, it’s best to seek out therapy for your condition and ask for the letter after you have been treated for a period of time.
 However, if you need an emotional support animal letter right away or cannot afford prolonged therapy, you may also seek out a provider online who is willing to provide a valid letter.

 How to Get an Emotional Support Animal Letter Online

 If you decide to seek an ESA letter online, you must be very careful that you work only with a licensed mental health professional.
 Any online service that promises a valid ESA letter and does not have a licensed mental health professional on staff is a scam.
-Another way to tell an online service is a scam is if they offer to list your pet in emotional support animal registries.
+Another way to tell an online service is a scam is if they offer to list your pet an emotional support animal registries.
 There are no official ESA registries and no one can buy a registered ESA.
 The only way to designate your pet as an ESA is to get a valid letter from a licensed mental health professional.
-Online ESA Application click here.

 How to Tell Legitimate Websites from Scams